Pohang: Geography and climate

 Pohang is located along the coast of Yeongil Bay.
+The city is situated at the mouth of the Hyeongsan River, which flows into Yeongil Bay.
+Geologically, it is located within the Pohang Basin, an area composed of Neogene sedimentary rocks that are of significant interest in South Korean geology due to their diverse fossil records.

 Under the Köppen climate classification, Pohang has a humid subtropical climate (Cfa).

 The mean temperature in the coldest month, January, is relatively mild at 2.2 °C. The warmest month is August, when the mean temperature is 26.0 °C. On average, Pohang receives 1,152 mm of precipitation per year.
 The driest month is December, when the city receives a scant 25.7 mm of precipitation on average.
 However, the mean amount of precipitation for the wettest month, August, is 227.4 mm.